Brittdrog/Drogemoller_lab_website/content/authors/avaibhav/_index.md

 - Alumni
 ---

-Vaibhav is an undergraduate student at the University of Manitoba pursuing a Major in Microbiology.
-He will be working under the supervision of Dr. Drögemöller, mining cisplatin-induced gene expression and cytotoxicity data to identify genes of relevance to cisplatin-induced ototoxicity.
+Vaibhav performed a summer studentship in the Drögemöller Lab which was focused on mining cisplatin-induced gene expression and cytotoxicity data to identify genes of relevance to cisplatin-induced ototoxicity.